oneapi-src/oneMKL/CONTRIBUTING.md

 ### RFC Issue

-Open an Request For Comment (RFC) issue when contributing new interfaces.
+Open a Request For Comment (RFC) issue when contributing new interfaces.
 In the RFC, please provide the following details:

-* Describe how the new interface meets [library functionality guidelines](CONTRIBUTING.md#library-functionality-guidelines).
+* Description of how the new interface meets [library functionality guidelines](CONTRIBUTING.md#library-functionality-guidelines).

 * The definition of the function including the interface and semantics, and how this interface will be extendable for different HW implementations.

-* What existing libraries have implementation of this function and can be used under the oneMKL interface.
+* What existing libraries have implementations of this function and can be used under the oneMKL interface.

 ## Bug Reporting